nicehash/excavator/README.md

 # NiceHash Excavator

 Excavator is GPU miner by NiceHash for mining various altcoins on [NiceHash.com](https://www.nicehash.com) and other pools.
-Excavator is being actively developed by djeZo and zawawa.
+Excavator is being actively developed by djeZo, zawawa, dropky and voidstar.
 Miner is using custom built code base with modern approach and supporting modern video cards - NVIDIA and AMD.
 For AMD support, please see [AMD readme](amd/README.md) for important details.

 Download from here: https://github.com/nicehash/excavator/releases